Ezs377/Programming-notes/Python.md

 > print (first_car.Wheels)
 > print (second_car.Wheels)
 ```
 This will print out `4` for each one.
 Thus, class variabels remain constant for every instance, while instance variables differ from each instance.
 BE CAREFUL!
 An instance variable takes priorty over class variables, so if an instance and class variables have the same names it can replace your variables without you knowing and can break your program.
-E.g. `Car.Wheels = 5` and `first_car.Wheels = 10` will make `print (first_car.Wheels)` equal `10` instead of `5` as typing `first_car.Wheels = 10` creates an INSTANCE variable for that object instead of using the CLASS variable.
+E.g. `Car.Wheels = 5` and `first_car.Wheels = 10` will make `print (first_car.Wheels)` equal `10` instead of `5` as typing `first_car.Wheels = 10` creates an INSTANCE variable for that object instead of using the Class variable.

 ### __name__ variable:
 The `__name__` variable is an inbuilt variable in Python that lets programs tell the difference between imported modules and modules inside other modules. `__name__` always defaults to `__main__` if `__name__` is being used in the program.
 However, if you make another program and import that program as a module in your original program, the `__name__` in your imported module will match the name of the module, instead of `__main__`.
 For example, take program 1 and program 2.